340xix8/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. thsi script is for Display all the lines in the file /etc/passwd that do not contain the pattern .bins
 18. this script is for Display all lines of the file /etc/ssh/sshd_config starting with a letter
 19. this script is for Replace all characters A and c from input to Z and e respectively
+20. this script is for Create a script that removes all letters c and C from input.